derRiesenOtter/bachelor/docs/thesis/methods.typ

 From the Dr.LLPS @mlo dataset twenty random relatively high scoring @llps proteins were chosen.
 Ten @idr proteins and ten non-@idr proteins.
 The salinity map was created for all using both final models trained on the PSPire dataset.
-These results were compared between each other and with annotations from UniProt.
+These results were compared between each other.
+For some the catGranule 2.0 @llps propensity profile was created and compared to the saliency map.

 #pagebreak()